 The Coronavirus pandemic has brought the world to a standstill while causing some serious health concerns.
 One of which is how to get health insurance during Coronavirus.

-The Coronavirus made us reconsider our lifestyles.
-Frankly, for most of us, the COVID-19 pandemic meant a new lifestyle.
+It made us reconsider our lifestyles.
+Frankly, for most of us, the COVID-19 pandemic meant a whole new lifestyle.
 Whether we liked it or not.

 It is not surprising that many people turned their primary focus onto their health.
 Learning how to protect yourself from the virus, strengthening your immune system, and taking care of your mental health.
 For the majority of us that was the main concern.